distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 ---

 **NAME**
-`pbench-clear-tools`, Clear registered tools by name or group
+`pbench-clear-tools` - clear registered tools by name or group

 **SYNOPSIS**
 `pbench-clear-tools [OPTIONS]`

 **DESCRIPTION**
-Clear all tools which are registered and can filter by name of the group
+Clear all tools which are registered and can filter by name of the group.

 **OPTIONS**
 `-C`, `--config` PATH